 This year, AYSO Region 45 is hoping to field one or more competitive teams for Under-10, Under-12 and Under-14 for both boys and girls and if there is enough player interest, teams in the older Under-16 and Under-19 divisions.

-To submit your name for consideration as a player and be invited to the tryout(s), please click on the appropriate division:
+All players U10 through U19 Boys and Girls: To submit your name for consideration as a player and be invited to the tryout(s), please click here to apply.

 AYSO National’s rules and regulations state that a region’s secondary season will be self funding.
 As such, a registration fee of $200.00 will be charged by the Region for each player that is selected and accepts a spot on a team.
 This fee covers the cost of the entry fee for up to 4 tournaments.
 All other expenses including uniforms, sweatshirts, play in other leagues (indoor soccer, PCSSL, etc); will be paid for by the team.
 Each player will be asked to contribute a specific amount to the team treasurer before the season starts.
 This amount will range from an additional $150 to $350 per player depending on what activities the team participates in and the gear the team purchases.
 Each team is a self run entity with guidance from the Region.
 Please note the cost of travel and lodging is not included in these figures.
 Many teams go to 1 or 2 tournaments that require an overnight stay.

 There will be 2 open tryouts held for each team starting in late October through mid December depending on the team.
-In order to try out, you must register your child (see links above) to join the spring select player pool.
+In order to try out, you must register your child (see links above) to join the Select player pool.

 Details for tryout dates, times, locations and expectations will be sent to the pool of interested players.
 Your player must submit the online form no later than the day before the last tryout session to be eligible to tryout for a team, but please submit earlier as this is the group that will receive the information.
 Walk-ons will not be accepted at the last tryout.

-Q – Will the kids who made a spring select team last year be guaranteed a spot this spring?
+Q – Will the kids who made a Select team last year be guaranteed a spot this season?

 A – Not necessarily.
 Tryouts are open to all and all kids who express interest need a fair shot to make the team.
 In the end the best players will be selected.
-Players who did play on a select team last spring had a great opportunity to improve their skills and thus, should be better players.
+Players who did play on a Select team last season had a great opportunity to improve their skills and thus, should be better players.

 Q – Does my son/daughter need to attend all of the tryout dates?